 If your organization uses Google Workspace, you may have discovered that when you upload a video to Google Drive, it’s not simply a stored file—the video can be played inline.

-Moreover, Google Drive uses the YouTube engine to play uploaded videos.
-When playing a Google Drive video, the interface appears like a slimmed-down version of the YouTube player.
+For years, when playing a Google Drive video, the interface appeared like a slimmed-down version of the YouTube player.

 Videos can be uploaded to Google Drive by dragging and dropping one or more files at a time into a folder.